ruuda/btrfs-mirror-subvolumes/README.md

    * `--inplace` to mutate the target file in place, instead of writing to a temporary file and renaming that over the old file when the transfer is complete.
-This ensures that even with modifications, many extents can remain shared.
+A new temporary file would not share any extents.

    * `--no-whole-file` to enable rsync’s delta algorithm even when the two file systems are both local.
 Writing deltas, rather than rewriting the entire file, ensures that the unchanged extents can be shared.

-  * After transfer is complete, change the snapshot to read-only.
+  * After transfer is complete, make the snapshot read-only.

 Apart from that, the script drives mirroring all subvolumes until the two file systems are in sync.
 It picks the nearest existing snapshot as a base, with a